fbegue/showcase-poc/README-Showcase-POC.md

         - as a result, refactored and tested the most complicated endpoints `resolvePlaylists()`
     - added dupe prevention and light parameterization to `experimental_api.archiveLikedSongs()`

 ## bugs

 - if you get something like:  `EMFILE: too many open files` when deploying, your machine literally has too many files open. close some and it'll work again

-## todos

-- test/create test runner for other endpoints to verify `utility/network_utility.js` function moves went smoothly
-- adjust startup script to just warn if can't connect to sql
-    - this is part of a larger push to just set this to the side for now